 What Depression Is

-Mental health professionals characterize depression as the presence of sad, empty, or irritable mood, accompanied by somatic and cognitive changes that affect the individual’s capacity to function (adapted from the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition).
+Mental health professionals characterize depression as the A woman thinks about her need for a depression treatment program Birmingham Alabama offers presence of sad, empty, or irritable mood, accompanied by somatic and cognitive changes that affect the individual’s capacity to function (adapted from the Diagnostic and Statistical Manual of Mental Disorders Fifth Edition).
 So of course, individuals with this condition require comprehensive depression treatment.

 Common symptoms of depression include (but are not limited to):